Working with schools for a safe academic year

 If a child presents with symptoms while in a host family then the host family will take full care of the student and will arrange for appropriate medical assistance. they will follow the Bright World Coronavirus Contingency Plan for Host Families”“:https://www.manula.com/manuals/lana/bright-world-policies-manual/1/en/topic/coronavirus-contingency-plan-for-host-families

-In summary, if a Bright World student develops symptoms after being placed in a host family or on a residential course and the school is closed, Bright World will instigate the proper testing and isolation procedures and will continue to take care of and accommodate the student until they are given the all-clear, or admitted to a medical facility.
+In summary, if a Bright World student develops symptoms after being placed in a host family and the school is closed, Bright World will instigate the proper testing and isolation procedures and will continue to take care of and accommodate the student until they are given the all-clear, or admitted to a medical facility.

 -Students who are feeling worried or need extra support can contact their Bright World Buddy.
 Any student who does not know how to contact their Buddy can call the Bright World Office (01273 835745) or Out of Hours Line (01273 836060).